Be inspired at this important War of 1812 site and birthplace of The National Anthem.

 Ken Stanek Photography

-Crisscrossing the Chesapeake and traveling through the cities and towns of Maryland’s heartland, this 560-mile land and water trail takes you through the battlefields and historic landmarks of the War of 1812, “America’s Second War for Independence.”
+Crisscrossing the Chesapeake and traveling through the cities and towns of Maryland’s heartland, this 560-mile land and water trail takes you through the battlefields and historic landmarks of the War of 1812, “America’s Second War for Independence,” solidifying the fledgling nation.
 Discover the roots of our American heritage and experience the beauty of Maryland at these places along Maryland’s Star-Spangled Banner Trail.

 1